 Spud Inc Economy Tricep/Lat Pulley

-Well who knew that for less than $100 you could have a genuine pulley system in your garage, and one that takes up no space whatsoever when not in use even.
+Well who knew that for less than $100 you could have a genuine pulley system in your gym, and one that takes up no space whatsoever when not in use even.
 Using the pull-up bar or crossmember of your power rack and the weights you already own, you can get up to 550 pounds of weight (overkill?) safely loaded.
-Start busting out lat pulldowns again.
+Start busting out those lat pulldowns again.

 New Plates From Rogue?